ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 - **Special unicode characters must be filtered to their nearest standard equivalent or removed from the romanised fields within a `.osu` file.** `★ ☆ ⚝ ✪` and the likes are substituted to an asterisk.
 Other special characters are to be romanised or dropped on case-by-case basis.
 - **If a mapset track is composed of two or more songs, list the song titles clearly with a dividing symbol inbetween or use a title descriptive of its contents.** If the title becomes too long as a result, a descriptive title must be used instead.
 - **If a symbol is used to group parts of a title, a whitespace must be used before and after the group, but not directly before or after the symbols within the groups.**
-- **If a series applicable to be used as a source is clustered into multiple sub-series, the most precise label must be prioritised.** If a song has multiple applicable sources however, the main series/franchise may be used as a source.
+**If a series applicable as a source contains sub-series, the most precise label must be used as the source.** If a song has multiple applicable sub-series, the main series/franchise may be used instead.

 #### Romanisation